atlassian/data-center-helm-charts/docs/docs/containers/CROWD.md

 Also, if you have been mounting and running any custom scripts in the container, UBI-based images may lack some tools and utilities that are available out of the box in `eclipse-temurin` tags.
 If that's the case, see [Building your own image](#building-your-own-image).

 ## Supported architectures

-Currently, the Atlassian Docker images are built for the `linux/amd64` target platform; we do not have other architectures on our roadmap at this point.
-However, the Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by Docker.
+Currently, Crowd container images are built for the `linux/amd64` and `linux/arm64` target platforms.
+The Dockerfiles and support tooling have now had all architecture-specific components removed, so if necessary it is possible to build images for any platform supported by OCI-compliant container runtimes.

 ### Building on the target architecture